Traffic calming engagement

 Consultation on the projects took place in July and August 2019 and more than 50 changes have been made in response to feedback.

-- People, not cars
+- Moving people, not cars

 - Retaining a sense of community